2024

 Code, J, Zap, N

-A preliminary exploration of the effects of personality and self-efficacy for online learning in higher education Proceeding
+A preliminary exploration of the effects of personality and self-efficacy for online learning in higher education Proceedings

 AACE edmedia + innovate learning, Amsterdam, Netherlands, 2019.